josephcarey/MEAN-To-Do-List/TasksAndTiming.md

 - [ ] use Sweet Alert?
 - [ ] can we scrap app.use( bodyParser.urlencoded( { extended: true } ) ); from server.js?
 Is it just for jQuery?
+- [ ] clearing the inputs: we could use a for...in loop instead, but that's kinda scary.

 # Questions